top of page

 My goal is to ensure that the child is able to combine individual skills acquired into meaningful movements allowing them to be successful in areas of self care (life skills), productivity (school goals) and leisure (meaningful play).

-Get in touch; I am looking forward to hearing your child's story!
+I am looking forward to hearing your child's story!

 Chalks